luciopaiva/heapify/README.md

 Allows to get an iterator that iterates over priorities.

 *Warning: this does not return priorities in priority order; it just traverses the underlying array.
 Moreover, priorities are not consumed from the queue.
-This method is deprecated and likely to be removed in a future version to return in order and consume while traversing.*
+This method is deprecated and likely to be removed or changed in a future version to return in order and consume while traversing.*

 ```js
 const queue = new Heapify();